 The Northern Tier has been the location for great bike adventures for a quarter of a century, following a wonderfully diverse cross-section of the North American continent.
 The coastal beginning and ending points of Bar Harbor, Maine, and Anacortes, Washington, receive approximately 50 inches of precipitation each year.
 Between those two towns lie places of extremes, from the dry, windswept plains of eastern Montana, to the high, storm-battered basins of North Cascades National Park.
-So, too, the landforms, flora, and fauna change continually throughout this trip.
+Likewise, the landforms, flora, and fauna change continually throughout this trip.
 You’ll experience the lovely, sun-dappled hardwood forests of New England, pedal through the glimmering lake country of the upper Midwest, and be intoxicated by the haunting, fern-rich rain forests of the western Cascades.

 |Start Location:||Bar Harbor, ME||End Location:||Anacortes, WA|